-Xbox One X, on the other hand, is capable of full 4K visuals running at 60fps (as on games such as Forza Motorsport 7), thanks to new graphics processing that consists of 40 customised compute units running at 1.172GHz.
-That's much more powerful and faster than the currently available machine.
+Xbox One X, on the other hand, is capable of full 4K gaming visuals running at 60fps, thanks to graphics processing that consists of 40 customised compute units running at 1.172GHz.
+That's much more powerful and faster than the other machines in the family.

 It's a similar deal with the PS4 Pro.
 All PlayStation 4 games work on Pro and the standard PS4, they just look better on the Pro - for the most part.